dozjs/doz/documentation/index.md

 ---

-### Write a component
+### Write app or component
-You can use [doz-cli](https://github.com/dozjs/doz-cli) at the moment the right way to creating a component.
+You can use [doz-cli](https://github.com/dozjs/doz-cli) at the moment the right way to creating a component or an app.

 ---